Nazek-Altayeb/kush-library/README.md

 # Features
 ### Header
-    Consists of links to the following ( Gallery page, Contact us page, Media links)
+    Consists of links to the following ( Gallery page, Contact us page), besides Media link for jumping to the footer.

 ### The landing page image
     it's a image that zoom in once loading the home page, it shows some books on shelves.